Visiting Madrid? Don’t miss these things!

 Paseo de la Ermita del Santo, 14, 16, 28011, map

-Enjoy the sights, sounds, and fresh air along the Manzanares River.
-There are several park areas, playgrounds, and small bridges to explore.
-And the path is bike friendly too.
-This is one thing we regret not having time for in Madrid.
+This was the one thing we regret not making time for.
+Enjoy the sights, sounds, and fresh air walking or biking along the Manzanares River.
+There are several park areas, playgrounds, and small bridges.

 9. Plaza de Cibeles